Medical Apartheid: Dissection and grave robbing

 As the number of medical schools in the United States increased and as science and medicine evolved, demand for cadavers for doctors to dissect increased.
 Laws in some states allowed medical schools to use the remains of those at the bottom of society's hierarchy—the unclaimed bodies of poor persons and residents of almshouses, and those buried in potter's fields for anatomical study.
 Doctors also turned to hiring men to carry out grave robberies.
 According to Washington, the majority of bodies used for dissection were of African Americans.

-Washington describes the 1989 discovery beneath the Medical College of Georgia for thousands of bones once used for dissection.
+Washington describes the 1989 discovery beneath the Medical College of Georgia of thousands of bones once used for dissection.
 Approximately 75% of the bones belonged to African Americans, despite the nearby population only being 42% African American.

 Also discussed is the Negroes Burial Ground (now known as the African Burial Ground National Monument), New York's earliest known African-American cemetery; studies show an estimated 15,000 African American people were buried there.
 The revelation that physicians and medical students were illegally digging up bodies for dissection from the burial ground precipitated the 1788 Doctors' Riot.